eyalroz/gpu-kernel-runner/README.md

                                 true)
   -n, --repetitions arg         Number of times to run the compiled kernel
                                 (default: 1)
+  -e, --execution-ecosystem arg
       --opencl                  Use OpenCL
       --cuda                    Use CUDA
-  -p, --platform arg            Use the OpenCL platform with the specified
+                                Execution ecosystem (CUDA or Opencl) -p, --platform-id arg         Use the OpenCL platform with the specified index
-                                index
-  -a, --arg arg                 Set one of the kernel's argument, keyed by
+  -a, --argument arg            Set one of the kernel's argument, keyed by
-                                name, with a serialized value for a scalar (e.g. foo=123) or a path to the contents of a buffer (e.g. bar=/path/to/data.bin)
+                                name, with a serialized value for a scalar (e.g. foo=123) or a path to the contents of a buffer (e.g. bar=/path/to/data.bin) -A, --no-default-compilation-options
+                                Avoid setting any compilation options not
+                                explicitly requested by the user
-      --output-buffer-size arg  Set one of the output buffers' sizes, keyed by name, in bytes (e.g. myresult=1048576) -d, --dev arg                 Device index (default: 0) -D, --define arg              Set a preprocessor definition for NVRTC (can be used repeatedly; specify either
+      --output-buffer-size arg  Set one of the output buffers' sizes, keyed by name, in bytes (e.g. myresult=1048576) -d, --device arg              Device index (default: 0) -D, --define arg              Set a preprocessor definition for NVRTC (can be used repeatedly; specify either
                                 DEFINITION or DEFINITION=VALUE)
-  -c, --compilation             Compile the kernel, but don't actually run
+  -c, --compile-only            Compile the kernel, but don't actually run
                                 it
-  -G, --debug                   Have the NVRTC compile the kernel in debug
+  -G, --device-debug-mode       Have the NVRTC compile the kernel in debug
                                 mode (no optimizations)
   -P, --write-ptx               Write the intermediate representation code
                                 (PTX) resulting from the kernel